LeCAD-PEG/SOLPS-GUI/doc/source/howto/cpo2ids/index.rst

 :Author: Dejan Penko and Leon Kos

-Our goal was to create a converter which will serve us for data transfer between the *Edge* CPO and the *Edge_profiles* IDS database.
+Our goal was to create a converter which will serve for data transfer between the EU-ITM *Edge* CPO and the ITER *Edge_profiles* IDS database.
 Test data transfer was done on ``gateway.efda-itm.org`` using two different CPO databases: